deta/cloud-docs/docs/micros/faqs.md

 ### Why can I not write to the filesystem in a Micro?

-Micro's have a read only filesystem.
+Micros have a read-only filesystem.
 Only `/tmp` can be written to, which is ephemeral and has a storage limit of 512 Mb.

 ### Why am I getting a `Request Entity Too Large` error when deploying a Micro?

-Micro's have a maximum deployment size limit of 250 Mb.
+Micros have a maximum deployment size limit of 250 Mb.
 This limit includes the total size of your code and dependencies.

 ### Why does my Micro behave different locally and deployed?

 This can be because of a number of reasons.
-Please check out the [specifications](https://docs.deta.sh/docs/micros/about#technical-specifications) and [notes](https://docs.deta.sh/docs/micros/about#important-notes) for futher information to find a possible reason.
+Please check out the [specifications](https://docs.deta.sh/docs/micros/about#technical-specifications) and [notes](https://docs.deta.sh/docs/micros/about#important-notes) for further information to find a possible reason.

 ### Why is my Micro returning a 502 Bad Gateway?

-The response comes from a reverse proxy between a client and your micro.
-If there is a runtime error or a timeout when invoking a micro, the proxy responds with a `502 Bad Gateway.`
+The response comes from a reverse proxy between a client and your Micro.
+If there is a runtime error or a timeout when invoking a Micro, the proxy responds with a `502 Bad Gateway.`

 In order to debug `502` responses, you can use `deta visor` which show you real-time logs of your application.
-Navigate to your micro's visor page from the UI or use the deta cli command `deta visor open` to view the error logs.
+Navigate to your Micro's visor page from the UI or use the deta cli command `deta visor open` to view the error logs.

-If there are no logs in your visor and your micro's response took roughly 10 seconds, then it's likely because of a timeout.
+If there are no logs in your visor and your Micro's response took roughly 10 seconds, then it's likely because of a timeout.

 If it is not because of a timeout, then please contact us.